Listening Section of IELTS

 The afore-mentioned list will help you prepare better for the Listening Section.
 But, before you start preparing for this section you should also know why this section of the examination is of paramount importance.
 If you wish to ace this section then you will have to practice.
 To help you to do so, some points are discussed below

 Why Is Listening for IELTS Important

 When you wish to study or work in an English speaking nation it is important for the authorities to understand how well you are able to understand English.
 Often candidates who can read and write well in English are unable to understand the 'spoken' form of the language.
-Thus, when you practice listening for IELTS you should keep in mind that the basic thing that you will have to understand is the accent.
+Thus, when you practice for this section you should keep in mind that the basic thing that you will have to understand is the accent.